Best Clothes to Take to a Cottage

 In the spring and fall, make sure everyone has a hat, gloves, scarf and enough layers to get through an unexpected cold spell.
 The weather forecasts are just as unreliable in cottage country as they are in the city.
 At the lake, the temperature can easily drop 20 degrees in a matter of hours.

 Good quality rain gear from head to toe allows you to enjoy the outdoors in any weather at the cottage.
 Rubber boots that will endure rough terrain are a smart investment.
-If you plan to get a lot of use out of your rain wear, spend a bit of extra money to buy the higher end stuff.
+If you plan to get a lot of use out of your rain wear, spend a bit of extra money to buy the high-end stuff.

 Wind breakers make all the difference for a comfortable boat ride.
-You would be surprised how easily a nice day turns into a very unpleasant boat ride if you don’t have clothes to block the wind.
+You would be surprised how easily a nice day turns into a very unpleasant boat trip if you don’t have clothes to block the wind.
 Glasses are also important for protecting your eyes from insects, water spray, and rain or hail when riding in a boat.

 Sun and bugs

 Long-sleeve shirts and comfortable pants are ideal when the bugs are biting even if the sun is shining.
-Look for shirts with bug repellent built in.
+Look for shirts with built-in bug repellent.
 When the insects are really bad and you plan to spend a significant amount of time outside, you will want to be fully covered.

 Loose shirts are better than tight ones.
 Deer flies and mosquitoes will bite through tight fitting clothes that are too thin.
 While you may prefer to show off your figure in the city, it is more comfortable to be a bit modest at the lake.

 Take a pair of travel pants.
 They are comfortable and also a good ideas for battling insects and blocking the sun.
 Unless you are a die-hard cottager, you don’t want to be spending too much time outdoors in your shorts, unless it is very early in the spring or during the autumn months when there are few insects around.